From: Vegan Wolf

 Anything made by Gardein is wonderful too http://gardein.com/ Costco sells the chicken nuggets in my store, which is great!
 The only issue I had, was Costco had them for a sample, one day, and the person displaying them did not bake them long enough, so they were NOT good.
 A bad thing when you want to promote a vegan item...

-Also look for anything by VegeUSA.
+Also look for anything by VegeUSA, or Vegetarian plus.
 A company that offers items like vegan shrimp, fish, Citrus ribs, Pepper steak, chicken drumstix... a vegan chicken, and a ham roll that are out of this world!
 These are foods that everybody will love, and vegans/vegetarians wonder if they really are meatless meat!

 There are also other things one can do to imitate a meat in a recipe.
 With Seitan alone you can create any shape, any texture, basically any meat, beef, pork chicken, etc... !